archeranimesh/pelicanBlog/content/articles/publishing-blog-github-pages.md

         + `git push -u origin master`
             * The above will make the `output ` as a submodule

-With this we have completed our part part of the blog series.
+With this we have completed our part of the blog series.
 With this series of blog post we are able to achieve this.

 * Understand what is pelican blog and how to use it with github pages.
-* How to setup the Anaconda environment for pelican development.
+* How to set up the Anaconda environment for pelican development.
 * Understood what `pelican-quickstart ` command does.
 * Understood the basic commands to generate the pelican blog
 * Understood the basic folder structure of the pelican blog